How Social Media Motivates and Demotivates

 They can support you when times are dark

 In that way social media doesn’t just motivate us and keep us going, it also protects us from ending up unmotivated and depressed.
 And sometimes that’s just as valuable.
-In fact, often it is even more so.
+Often it is even more so.

 They are full of inspirational stories

-One of the great ways that social media helps us is by providing us with stories that get under our skin and make us appreciate our life, our ambition, and our friends.
-In fact, there is no better tool that I can think of for spreading inspirational quotes, ideas, stories, and articles than social media.
+One of the great ways that social media helps us is by providing us with stories that get under our skin and make us appreciate our lives, our ambitions, and our friends.
+There is no better tool that I can think of for spreading inspirational quotes, ideas, stories, and articles than social media.

 You can get answers to your questions